matrix-org/matrix-spec-proposals/proposals/2176-update-redaction-rules.md

 (Note this refers to the *event-level* `membership` property, rather than the similarly-named sub-property under the `content` key.)

-Ratinale: neither of the above properties have defined meanings in the Matrix protocol, so there is no reason for them to be special-cased in this way.
+Rationale: neither of the above properties have defined meanings in the Matrix protocol, so there is no reason for them to be special-cased in this way.

 The following should be added to the list of subkeys of the content property